BDC Hamburger Icon

 graphic of a silhouette with stairs symbols around it

-Whether you are beginning your first management role or have been a leader for decades, a key component of becoming an inspirational leader is regular self-reflection and improvement.
+Whether you’re beginning your first management role or have been a leader for decades, a key component is regular self-reflection and improvement.
 A leader believes that they can keep developing their skills and abilities.
-These aspects of yourself and whether you are good or bad at something are not set in stone.
+These aspects of yourself and whether you’re good or bad at something aren’t set in stone.

-Having a growth mindset in the workplace means seeing limitless potential in yourself as a leader and in your team.
+Having a growth mindset in your business means seeing limitless potential in yourself as a leader and in your team.
 Employees working with this philosophy are open to feedback, see failures as opportunities and are eager to learn.
-Leading with a growth mindset helps colleagues across your organization shift their perspective in the face of adversity, inspires innovation and professional growth, and increases accountability.
+Leading with a growth mindset helps colleagues across your organization shift their perspective in the face of adversity.
+It also inspires innovation and professional growth, and increases accountability.

 Deconstruct and reframe the idea of an “inspirational leader.”

 To be an inspirational leader, you first need to remove the theoretical framework of what it means to lead or to inspire from your brain.
-While this may sound counterintuitive, leadership is about authenticity, which leads us to the second step: Start building your own definition.
+While this may sound counterintuitive, leadership is about authenticity.
+This leads us to the second step: start building your own definition.

 There’s a socially constructed archetype for an inspirational leader: brave, decisive, tall, relentless, committed to the vision, charismatic, down-to-earth, thoughtful and creative.
 The list of adjectives could go on and on.
 The problem is that no one is entirely like that.
-Leaders’ behavior may mirror these adjectives occasionally, but no one is a robot who can fulfill all of those characteristics all of the time.
+Leaders’ behavior may mirror these adjectives occasionally, but no one is a robot who can always fulfill those characteristics.

 FYIDid you know

-The best managers earn employee trust by being dependable and following through on commitments.
+The best people managers earn employee trust by being dependable and following through on commitments.

 Allow yourself to become vulnerable.

-People become inspired by getting rid of the masks and the veils of obligation and stepping into a place of vulnerability.
-You have to find a space where you are comfortable with your shortcomings and embrace them – not because you read it in a book or heard it in a seminar, but because you have found out just how liberating it is to be you.
+People become inspired by removing the masks and veils of obligation and stepping into a place of vulnerability.
+You have to find a space where you are comfortable with your shortcomings and embrace them.
+This is not because you read it in a book or heard it in a seminar, but because you have found out just how liberating it is to be you.

 That’s the most inspiring thing you can do.
 You can’t demand anything of others, because that’s not inspiring — that’s pressure.
 Inspiration is breathing, and breathing is about freedom.

-You can’t believe that you are going to change people.
-You can’t want that either.
-You have to see the best in everyone and try to shape and orchestrate the organization in a way that leverages the best that each person brings to the table, while bridging their shortcomings through how you organize the team, rather than through pressure for self-improvement.
+You can’t believe that you are going to change people; you can’t want that either.
+You have to see the best in everyone and try to shape and orchestrate the organization in a way that leverages the best of each person.
+At the same time, you must be bridging their shortcomings through how you organize the team, rather than through pressure for self-improvement.

-Leadership comes from the way you behave, and the way you behave is a reflection of your habits and values that are carved out like glaciers over long periods of time.
+Leadership comes from the way you behave.
+The way you behave is a reflection of your habits and values that are carved out like glaciers over long periods of time.
 Superficially changing these habits or behaviors will only take you so far.
-If you emulate compassion, thoughtfulness or creativity, that may work at first, but it will slowly become a cage that engulfs your expected behavior.
+If you emulate compassion, thoughtfulness or creativity, that may work at first.
+But, it will slowly become a cage that engulfs your expected behavior.

 Embrace your flaws and unique characteristics.